AhindraD/notesols/README.md

 Or,

-2. Run the development server at root directory:
+2. Run the development server at the root directory:

 ```bash
 npm run dev